Below you will find the Terms & Conditions for use of the BASEC website and our services.

 Save as expressly provided in this agreement, no term shall be enforceable under the Contracts (Rights of Third Parties) Act 1999 by a third party (being any person other than the parties, their permitted successors and assignees).

-The Agreement embodies and sets out the entire agreement and understanding of the parties and supersedes all prior oral or written agreements understandings or arrangements relating to the subject matter of the Agreement.
-Neither party shall be entitled to rely on any understanding or arrangement, which is not expressly set out in the Agreement.
+An Agreement embodies and sets out the entire agreement and understanding of the parties and supersedes all prior oral or written agreements understandings or arrangements relating to the subject matter of the Agreement.
+Neither party shall be entitled to rely on any understanding or arrangement, which is not expressively set out in the Agreement.

-15.1 A notice to be given in relation to the Agreement shall be in writing and may be delivered personally or by sending it by prepaid first class post or fax to the intended recipient's address as set out in the Agreement or to any other address notified in writing by that party or via email to an appointed email address.
+17.1.
+A notice to be given in relation to the Agreement shall be in writing and may be delivered personally or by sending it by pre-paid first class post to the intended recipient’s address as set out in the Agreement or to any other address notified in writing by that party or by email to an appointed email address.
 A notice delivered personally shall be deemed to have been served on delivery.
 A notice sent by post shall be deemed to have been served at an address within the United Kingdom at the expiry of 48 hours from the date of posting and at an address outside the United Kingdom at the expiry of 72 hours from the date of posting.
-Where any notice is given by fax service of the same shall be deemed to be effected upon receipt of the normal confirmation of receipt.
-Notice given via email will be deemed to have been served when a confirmation receipt email is received.
+Notice given via email will be deemed to have been served when a confirmation email is received.

-15.2 This clause does not apply to the service of any proceedings or other documents in any legal action or, where applicable, any arbitration or other method of dispute resolution.
+17.2.
+This clause does not apply to the service of any proceedings or any other documents in any legal action or, where applicable, any arbitration or any other method of dispute resolution.

-Any dispute or difference, other than non-payment of fees set out in clause 7.4, arising out of or in connection with this Agreement shall be determined by the appointment of a single arbitrator to be agreed between the parties, or failing agreement within fourteen days, after either party has given to the other a written request to concur in the appointment of an arbitrator, by an arbitrator to be appointed by the President or a Vice President of the Chartered Institute of Arbitrators.
+Any dispute or difference, other than non-payment of fees, arising out of or in connection with this Agreement shall be determined by the appointment of a single arbitrator to be agreed between the parties, or failing agreement within fourteen days, after either party has given to the other a written request to concur in the appointment of an arbitrator, by an arbitrator to be appointed by the President or a Vice President of the Chartered Institute of Arbitrators.

-If any provision of the Agreement is held to be invalid or unenforceable such provision shall be deemed to be severed from the Agreement and the remaining provisions shall remain in force.
+If any provision of the Agreement is held to be invalid or unenforceable such provision shall be deemed to be served from the Agreement and the remaining provisions shall remain in force.

-This Agreement shall be governed by and construed in accordance with English Law and the parties hereby submit to the exclusive jurisdiction of the English courts.
+This Agreement shall be governed by and construed in accordance with English Law and the parties herby submit to the exclusive jurisdiction of the English courts.